 Take These 12 Country Roads In Florida For An Unforgettable Scenic Drive

-Florida may not have the rolling hills and steep mountains some look for in a scenic drive, but the Florida Scenic Highways project wants you to know there are plenty of roads in Florida to take for the perfect road trip.
-Here are some videos of sights you can see on 12 of our favorite scenic drives in Florida.
+Florida may not have the rolling hills and steep mountains some look for in a road, but the Florida Scenic Highways project wants you to know there are plenty of scenic drives in Florida to take for the perfect road trip.
+Here are some videos of sights you can see on 12 of our favorite scenic byways in Florida.

 1. Windows to the Gulf Coast Scenic Highway – The Tamiami Trail